-- 32. Section 29 in Part 3 of Schedule 1 to the Ordinance (please also see section 21(1) of the Ordinance) stipulates the provision of information in application for concession on gross floor area of building.
-To facilitate vendors to comply with the requirement, a suggested template is at Annex D for provision of information on the breakdown of GFA concessions obtained for the development and on the estimated energy performance or consumption for the common parts of the development. - 33.
-As regards the provision of environmental assessment of the building, vendor should provide the assessment results under the BEAM Plus certification.
-The BEAM Plus certification is currently conferred / issued by the Hong Kong Green Building Council (HKGBC).
-For inclusion of the assessment label issued by HKGBC in this part of the sales brochure, the guidelines issued by HKGBC4 may be relevant.
-Vendors are advised to follow the specifications on the assessment label as suggested by HKGBC for inclusion into the sales brochure. - 34.
+- 28. Section 29 in Part 3 of Schedule 1 to the Ordinance (please also see section 21(1) of the Ordinance) stipulates the provision of information in application for concession on gross floor area of building.
+To facilitate vendors to comply with the requirement, a suggested template is at Annex D for provision of information on the breakdown of GFA concessions obtained for the development and on the estimated energy performance or consumption for the common parts of the development. - 29.
+As regards the provision of environmental assessment of the building, vendor should provide the assessment results under the BEAM Plus certification. - 30.
 According to section 21(1) of the Ordinance and section 29(2)(b) and (c) in Part 3 of Schedule 1 to the Ordinance, if gross floor area concessions have been granted to a development, the sales brochure for the development must set out (i) the environmental assessment of the building that has been submitted to the Building Authority; and (ii) information on the estimated energy performance or consumption for the common parts of the development.
 For developments where their approved general building plans are not subject to the requirements stipulated in the Practice Note for Authorized Persons, Registered Structural Engineers and Registered Geotechnical Engineers APP-151 issued by the Building Authority, environmental assessment of the building(s) is not required to be submitted to the Building Authority.
-For such cases, the vendor should state the following in the sales brochure -
+For such cases, the vendor should state the following in the sales brochure - common parts of this development were not required to be submitted to the Building Authority as a prerequisite for the granting of gross floor area concessions."